u-d-ash/Bumfuzzled/janestreet/README.md

 ### Jane Street | Puzzles

-An [archive](https://www.janestreet.com/puzzles/) of amazing, mostly wacky, mathematical and logical puzzles.

 ##### Oct 2025 [SOLVED]

 * It feels good to be back on the leaderboard !